Sue Hubbard: Background and career

-Hubbard was born in London and grew up in Surrey, the eldest of three children, where she attended Claremont School and then Queen’s College, Harley Street, London.
+Hubbard was born in London and grew up in Surrey, the eldest of three children, where she attended Claremont School and then Queen's College, Harley Street, London.
 Her first job was as a publishing assistant at Pergamon Press Oxford, after which she worked for the National Book League in Albemarle Street, leaving to start her own antique business specialising in 18th and 19th century jewellery.

 In 1984, Hubbard moved back to London working as an art critic writing, first for Time Out, then for The Independent and the New Statesman.

-In 1994, she published her first poetry collection and completed her Masters of Arts in Creative Writing at the University of East Anglia.
+In 1994, she published her first poetry collection and completed her master's in creative writing at the University of East Anglia.
 Hubbard's poetry collection The Forgetting and Remembering of Air was described by Ellen Bell in the New Welsh Review as 'a stunning piece of work – an achingly moving narrative of love for a child, parent, sibling, lover or icon'.

-Hubbard has appeared on BBC Radio’s Kaleidoscope, Front Row, The Verb and Poetry Please, and regularly appears on Sky News as an art critic.
+Hubbard has appeared on BBC Radio's Kaleidoscope, Front Row, The Verb and Poetry Please, and regularly appears on Sky News as an art critic.
 She has twice been a Hawthornden Fellow.